-The Government has temporarily reduced superannuation minimum drawdown requirements for account-based pensions and similar products by 50 per cent for financial years 2019-20 to 2022-2023.
-This measure is designed to assist retirees by providing them with more flexibility as to how they manage their superannuation assets following on from economic losses that may have been experienced because of the Coronavirus.
+The Government temporarily reduced superannuation minimum drawdown requirements for account-based pensions and similar products by 50 per cent for financial years 2019-20 to 2022-2023.
+This measure was designed to assist retirees by providing them with more flexibility as to how they manage their superannuation assets following on from economic losses that may have been experienced because of the Coronavirus.
+As of 1 July 2023, the 50% reduction no longer applies to the calculated minimum annual payment.